BUYING PROPERTIES IN MENORCA

 How much are the purchase costs?

 There are two main costs when buying in Spain.
-The first is the Stamp Duty, which is calculated as form 8% of the purchase price.
-There are no allowances for different price ranges, it is always this percentage.
-There is then the cost of the Notary and the Land Registry, which is approximately 1% of the purchase price.
+The first is the Stamp Duty, which is calculated as a starting amount of 8% of the purchase price up until the amount of 400.000 Euros.
+From 400.000 Euros until 600.000 Euros it increases to 9% and for anyting over 600.000 Euros it increases to 10% .
+There is then the cost of the Notary and the Land Registry, which is approximately 2% of the purchase price.
 If buying with a mortgage, there are further costs although these depend on the amount being borrowed.
 However, as a rough guide it is estimated that a further 5% should be calculated to cover the various taxes and commissions incurred in setting up a mortgage.

 Who is the Notary?

 The only person able to sign the official deeds of a property is the Public Notary.
-A private reservation contract will be drawn up with the Estate Agency, but the actual exchange of deeds is signed and witnessed by the Notary.
+A private reservation contract will be drawn up with the Estate Agency and a lawyer, but the actual exchange of deeds is signed and witnessed by the Notary.

 Once I find a property, what happens next?